WeiHao97/WeiHao97.github.io/_pages/about.md

 News
 ======
 * \[2022-01\]  Our work "A Tale of Two Models: Constructing Evasive Attacks on Edge Models" is accepted at MLSys 2022 **(acceptance rate: 20.6%)**!
-This is my firt firt-author paper during the PhD!
+This is my first first-author paper during the PhD!

 * \[2020-11\]  Clockwork has received the [OSDI Distinguished Artifact Award](https://sysartifacts.github.io/osdi2020/results.html)!
 I wish they can give us a [best video](https://www.usenix.org/conference/osdi20/presentation/gujarati) award as well!